Orange-OpenSource/Cool-Chic/docs/source/index.rst

 :layout: landing
-:description: Cool-chic is a low-complexity neural image codec, offering coding
+:description: Cool-chic is a low-complexity neural image and video codec,
-    performance on par with VVC and fast CPU-only decoding.
+    offering image coding performance on par with VVC and fast CPU-only decoding.

 .. raw:: html